elastic/rally/docs/metrics.rst

 Metrics Records
 ===============

 At the end of a benchmark, Rally stores all metrics records in its metrics store, which is a dedicated Elasticsearch cluster.
-Some metrics are gathered

 Here is a typical metrics record::